 In addition, telehealth allows individuals to receive care from the comfort of their own home or office, which can make it easier for them to stick with their treatment plan.
 A number of studies have shown that telehealth can lead to improved clinical outcomes.
 For example, one study found that patients who received care via telehealth were more likely to remain in treatment and achieve abstinence than those who received care in person.

 Another study found that patients who participated in a 12-week telehealth program had significantly lower relapse rates than those who did not participate in the program.
 These studies suggest that telehealth can be an effective tool for substance abuse recovery.

 In addition to increased access and convenience, telehealth can also lead to improved clinical outcomes.
 This makes telehealth a valuable tool for those who are struggling with substance abuse.

 Impact Outpatient Program is a one-of-a-kind outpatient drug & alcohol treatment center that offers a path to lasting, sustainable recovery.
 Our program includes a variety of evidence-based treatment modalities, including telehealth, intensive outpatient and outpatient, and multiple pathways treatment.

 If you or someone you love is struggling with substance abuse, we encourage you to contact us today to learn more about our program.
 We can help you get on the path to lasting recovery!

 If you or someone you know is struggling with substance abuse, don’t hesitate to reach out for help.
-There are a number of resources available to those who need it, and treatment can make a big difference.
+There are a number of resources available to those who need them, and treatment can make a big difference.
 Remember, recovery is possible – but it takes time, effort, and commitment.
-Telehealth can be a valuable tool in your journey towards sobriety.
+Telehealth can be a valuable tool in your journey toward sobriety.